Philadelphia council votes to limit police protest response

 Hours after the vote, U.S. Attorney William McSwain, who was appointed by President Trump, announced charges against a Philadelphia social studies teacher and three others for their alleged roles in the torching of two police cruisers during violent clashes between police and demonstrators who were protesting against racism and police brutality, five months earlier.

-The moves follow days of civil unrest, store break-ins and ATM thefts that led the mayor to lock down the city Wednesday night through an overnight curfew.
+The moves follow days of civil unrest, store break-ins and ATM thefts after the shooting of Walter Wallace Jr. that led the mayor to lock down the city Wednesday night through an overnight curfew.
+Police were preparing to release the 911 call and police body camera footage of the encounter with Wallace.
+Police have said officers fatally shot Wallace on Monday after he ignored orders to drop a knife.
+Wallace’s mother said she warned police that her son was having a mental health crisis.

 “Our city is hurting.
 I think the unjustified shooting of Walter Wallace Jr. this week has our city both raging and grieving, but also extraordinarily purposeful about taking action,” said Philadelphia Council member Helen Gym, who introduced the measure to rein in the police response.